FAQ_Banner_1280x300

 What is the schedule like?

-• Fall Segment: August – December
+• Fall Segment: August – Mid-December

-• Winter Break: early December - early January
+• Winter Break: Mid December – Mid-January

-• Spring/Summer Segment: January - July
+• Spring/Summer Segment: Mid-January – Mid June

 What costs are associated with the program?